onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Effectively i’m trying to convince you that this is an inevitability by simply offering something worth wanting - the universal relation to the other - wait what did I just write

-the era of the comparison operator marks the end of the postmodern era and radical relativism
-    **roleplaying fingering your throat trying to vomit**

 This is the trust network

 the more predictable you are to your cooperators - the less friction and wasted intelligence there is